yalemssa/aspace_tools/docs/README.md

 `aspace_tools` supports a variety of CRUD (create, read, update, and delete) requests.
 There are some variations in how each of these request types is made:

-- Create: These types of requests create new records in ArchivesSpace.
+* __Create__: These types of requests create new records in ArchivesSpace.
 The only input for create methods is a CSV file which is used to form new JSON records which are posted to ArchivesSpace
-- Read: These requests retrieve data from ArchivesSpace.
+* __Read__: These requests retrieve data from ArchivesSpace.
 The input for read methods is a CSV file containing the URIs of the records to be retrieved.
-- Update: These requests update existing ArchivesSpace data.
+* __Update__: These requests update existing ArchivesSpace data.
 Input CSV files for update methods must contain the URI of the existing record in addition to the data that is to be updated.
 The request methods will retrieve the existing record from ArchivesSpace,
-- Delete: These requests delete existing ArchivesSpace data.
+* __Delete__: These requests delete existing ArchivesSpace data.

 Note that if a CSV input path is present in the configuration file and one of these methods is calld, the update that is defined in the method will be applied to all of the records in the input spreadsheet.
 When th

 Consult the API documentation for more information on available methods and their required CSV fields.

-#### After a request is made
+#### When a request is sent

 A progress bar will appear in the terminal after the method is called, which will indicate how many records have been processed, the total number of records to be processed, and the overall progress percentage.